-As we’ve covered in our last few educational posts, the most common terpenes that can be found in cannabis are Caryophyllene, Limonene and Myrcene.
-Beyond those three, there are still a wide variety of other terpenes that can be found in the world of cannabis.
-Humulene is another one that’s common!
-It contributes a wide range of scents that can be earthy, woody, herbaceous, and even subtly spicy.
+As we’ve previously discussed, the most common terpenes that are found in cannabis are Caryophyllene, Limonene, and Myrcene.
+However, there are still many terpenes outside of those three that can be found within the world of cannabis.
+Humulene is another prevalent one.
+It’s been found to contribute a wide range of scents that can be earthy, woody, herbaceous, and even subtly spicy.

-In nature Humulene has been found to naturally-occur in wood, hops, and many plants outside of cannabis.
-A wide variety of these plants have historically been used in Eastern holistic medicine!
-Over time anecdotal evidence has shown that Humulene is known to provide calming effects and can possibly even help to reduce physical discomfort.
+Humulene has been found to naturally-occur in hops, wood, and many other plants outside of cannabis.
+A wide variety of these plants have historically been used in Eastern holistic medicine.
+Over time anecdotal evidence has shown that Humulene can provide calming effects that possibly even help to reduce physical discomfort.

-When it comes to cannabis Humulene is typically found in smaller amounts, often being the third or fourth most dominant terpene in a cultivar’s profile.
-Strains that contain large amounts of Humulene typically also feature Caryophyllene as the most dominant terpene.
-Prime examples of such cultivars include Gorilla Glue #4, Headband and Death Star!
-Keep this info in mind when looking for batches to fit your needs.
-We hope you all have been enjoying these educational posts on terpenes and are having a great week!
+Within the world of cannabis, Humulene is typically found in smaller amounts, often being the third or fourth most dominant terpene in a cultivar’s profile.
+Strains that contain large amounts of Humulene typically also feature Caryophyllene in their dominant terpenes.
+Prime examples of such genetics include GG #4, Headband, and Death Star.
+We recommend keeping this info in mind when searching for batches that fit your needs.